Untitled

 Head covering.

-Experience indicates that the fol owing polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present.
+Experience indicates that the fol owing polymers are suitable as glove materials for protection against undissolved, dry solids,

 Gloves should be examined for wear and/ or degradation constantly.